Molcas/OpenMolcas/doc/source/advanced.examples/ex-op.rst

 The generators used to define the
 |Ctv| symmetry are X and XY, plane :math:`yz` and axis :math:`z`.
 They
-differ from those used in other examples as in section :ref:`TUT:sec:nih`.
+differ from those used in other examples as in :numref:`TUT:sec:nih`.
 The only consequence is that the order of the symmetries in :program:`SEWARD` differs.
 In the present case the order is: |ao|, |at|, |bo|, and |bt|, and consequently the classification by symmetries of the orbitals